Pros / Arlo is one of the easiest systems in our review to install.

 In our tests, Arlo had good daytime video clarity close to the camera and at distances of 20 and 30 feet.
 It did more poorly at 10 feet, worse than over half of the home surveillance cameras we tested.
 The camera had no problems with movement, color accuracy or capturing a person's face, though.

 At night, the Arlo had excellent clarity at 10 and 20 feet.
-In fact, it produced a better image at 10 feet than any other home surveillance system we tested.
+In fact, it produced a better image at 10 feet than any other home surveillance system we tested, including the top nighttime performer, Swann.
 Close to the camera and at 30 feet, though, the image quality was among the lowest in our review.
 There was noise in the video that obscured some of the details, but this is standard among home surveillance cameras.

 The Arlo captured important facial features in total darkness up to 20 feet from the camera, which is a very good result.
 The system did well considering it has about a third as many infrared LEDs as the home surveillance systems with the best nighttime video.
 With fewer LEDs, though, the Arlo's video can be quite dim at times.